-Danning or "personal formative development", is the molding of an individual's personality, behaviour, moral attitude and emotional well-being through upbringing, socialization, environment and education.
-Danning also entails the ability to think independently, seek knowledge, reflect on and challenge adopted truths.
-Through danning, people are empowered to assess and evaluate their upbringing and preconceived notions and make their own judgments based on what they, in conjunction with others, believe to be right and true.
-Therefore, danning is about developing knowledge, values and norms in the community together, through dialogue and an inquisitive approach.
-The Nordic School approaches the aspect of danning by facilitating meaningful experiences and encouraging identity formation, positive self-awareness, and social competence in all children.
+Personal formative development ("danning") is the molding of an individual's personality, behaviour, moral attitude and emotional well-being through upbringing, socialization, environment and education.
+It also entails the ability to think independently, seek knowledge, reflect on and challenge adopted truths.
+Through personal formative development, people are empowered to assess and evaluate their upbringing and preconceived notions and make their own judgments based on what they, in conjunction with others, believe to be right and true.
+Therefore, it is about developing knowledge, values and norms in the community together, through dialogue and an inquisitive approach.
+The Nordic School approaches the aspect of personal formative development by facilitating meaningful experiences and encouraging identity formation, positive self-awareness, and social competence in all children.
 Children are taught to question themselves and others.
 Through dialogue, their beliefs and perceptions of the world around them are challenged in order to develop their ability to be critical thinkers.
 The school supports children's involvement and participation in the community and values the varied needs and opinions of all children.
-Diversity and differences within the group are used as a starting point for children's exploration, discovery and learning.
+Diversity and differences within the group are seen as a strength and used as a starting point for children's exploration, discovery and learning.